Fast Score-Based Sampling via Log-Concave Reductions: Introduction

 \subsection{Related work}

-There is a long line of work on fast algorithms for sampling from strongly log-concave distributions (SLC), as well as more general families, including those satisfying log-Sobolev and Poincar\'{e} inequalities (e.g.,~\cite{RobTwe96,Dal16,dalalyan2017user, dalalyan2017lmc, cheng2018convergence,durmus2017nonasymptotic,DwiCheWaiYu19,MouFlaWaiBar19b,Che+19_HMC,vempala_wibisono_2022,chewi2022analysis,chen_gatmiry_2023}).
+There is a long line of work on fast algorithms for sampling from strongly log-concave distributions (SLC), as well as more general families, including those satisfying log-Sobolev and Poincar\'{e} inequalities (e.g.,~\cite{Dal16, cheng2018convergence,durmus2017nonasymptotic,DwiCheWaiYu19,MouFlaWaiBar19b,Che+19_HMC,vempala_wibisono_2022,chewi2022analysis,chen_gatmiry_2023}).
 The modular reduction in this paper allows any of these procedures to be called as a black box routine.
 Various algorithms have been analyzed, including the unadjusted Langevin (ULA) algorithm, its Metropolis-adjusted variant (known as MALA), higher-order schemes including randomized midpoint and Hamiltonian Monte Carlo; and samplers based on proximal updates.
 Suitable variants can achieve iteration complexity proportional to $\sqrt{d}$; of particular relevance to this paper are high-accuracy samplers for SLC distributions with iteration complexity scaling polynomially in $\log(1/\varepsilon)$ (e.g.,~\cite{DwiCheWaiYu19,Che+19_HMC,chen_gatmiry_2023,altschuler_chewi_2023}).
-See the book~\cite{Chewi_book} for a comprehensive overview, and~\Cref{SecFast} for more details.
-By exploiting the modular scheme developed in this paper, we obtain logarithmic scaling in the condition number $\kappa$, as opposed to the polynomial scaling exhibited by standard schemes.
+Other schemes, such as randomized midpoint discretizations~\citep{ShenLee2019RandomizedMidpoint}, sacrifice the $\polylog(1/\varepsilon)$ scaling but reduce dimension dependence to $d^{1/3}$.
+Our general scheme allows any of these SLC samplers to be applied.